LR-Argentino/aitlabs-website/claudedocs/2025-09-30-comprehensive-refactoring-plan.md

 # Comprehensive Angular Architecture Refactoring Plan

+## ✅ STATUS: COMPLETED (2025-09-30)

+All phases have been successfully implemented and verified.
+The application compiles without errors and runs correctly.

 ## Overview

 This plan addresses all architectural issues identified in the Angular 20 application, including SRP violations, code duplication (~180 lines), duplicate translation files, and inconsistent folder structure.
 The refactoring will extract shared services, simplify components, and establish clear architectural boundaries while maintaining all existing functionality.